Hama: Demographics

 In 1932, while Hama was under the French Mandate, there were approximately 50,000 residents.
 In the 1960 census, there were 110,000 inhabitants.
 The population continued to rise, reaching 180,000 in 1978 and 273,000 in 1994.
 The infant mortality rate per 1,000 live births in the Hama Governorate was 99.4.
 A 2005 estimate had Hama's population at around 325,000 inhabitants.

 Most of the residents are Sunni Muslims (including mostly Arabs, Kurds, and Turkmen), although some districts of the city are exclusively Christian.
 Hama is reputed to be the most conservative Sunni Muslim city in Syria since French Mandate times.
 During that period there was an old saying reflecting this characteristic: "In Damascus, it takes only three men to make a political demonstration, while in Hama it takes only three men to get the town to pray."
 The Christian population mostly adheres to the Greek Orthodox Church or the Syriac Orthodox Church.

+The city also contains a Palestinian refugee camp, known as Hama camp.